Tadeusz Hołówko: Life

 Born on September 17, 1889, in Semipalatinsk, Governor-Generalship of the Steppes, Russian Empire (now Semey, Kazakhstan), Hołówko became a close collaborator of Józef Piłsudski, first in the Polish Socialist Party (PPS), later in the Polish Military Organization (POW) and finally in the pro-Sanation Nonpartisan Bloc for Cooperation with the Government (BBWR) party and the Polish government (the Ministry of Foreign Affairs).
 In 1918 he became a vice-minister in the first government of the Second Polish Republic led by Prime Minister Ignacy Daszyński.

 One of the organizers of the POW and the BBWR, he was the BBWR's vice president and chief ideologist.
 From 1930 he was a deputy to the Polish parliament (Sejm); he advocated increasing the presidential and executive powers and decreasing the powers of the Sejm.
 He is credited by many English and Polish authors for advocating and improving relations with Poland's ethnic minorities, chiefly the Ukrainians and Belarusians.
-However, certain Ukrainian authors consider otherwise pointing out his opposition to granting the autonomy to Ukrainian regions and even to creation of the Ukrainian university in Galicia and to his efforts aimed at convincing the Ukrainian leaders to recall their complaints about pacification submitted to the League of Nations.
-Modern research however notes he was supportive of giving wide autonomy to the minorities and supported their cultural development, for example, by advocating for using Belarusian language in schools, but not Ukrainian.
+However, certain Ukrainian authors consider otherwise pointing out his opposition to granting autonomy to Ukrainian regions and even to creation of the Ukrainian university in Galicia, as well as to his efforts aimed at convincing the Ukrainian leaders to recall their complaints about pacification submitted to the League of Nations.
+Modern research however notes he was supportive of giving wide autonomy to minorities and supported their cultural development, for example, by advocating for using the Belarusian language in schools, but not Ukrainian.